ivin-your-cryin-shoulder/Coursera/Enrolled Courses/Web/Web Design for Everybody Basics of Web Development & Coding by University of Michigan/assignments/Css/week1/assignment-1.md/assignment-1.md

-## Assignment: Final Project Instructions
+## Assignment 1: Your First Styled Site Instructions

 In this assignment you will take my HTML code and create a single html file called hw1.css.
 It should style the page following the guidelines provided.
 See example final product below.